 How to Build HIPAA Compliant Mobile App?
-Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA
+Explore Top Healthcare Laws & Regulations Applying to Your Healthcare App in the USA

-This is the most simplified blog ever written on developing HIPAA compliant mobile and web app.
+This is the most simplified blog ever written on developing a HIPAA-compliant mobile and web app.

 And here is what you’ll gain from this blog.

-- A complete understanding of USA healthcare laws and regulations
+- A complete understanding of the US healthcare laws and regulations

 - Find the right healthcare laws that apply to your healthcare app idea.